 - Planing Mode.
-Lastly, while in true “planing mode”, with the most breeze, it is important to move the crew weight way back and keep the jib out flying.
+Lastly, while in true “big breeze planing”, with 20+ knots, it is important to move the crew weight way back and keep the jib out flying.
 We have found it is best to put the lightest person behind the helmsman to weather and have the spin trimmer slide aft of the winch in freshest breeze.
 The jib trimmer can cleat the jib so the bottom half is flying even if the top is soft and then flies the kite.
-Next aft crew trims the main from the last part of the boom with light vang tension to twist the head open and play the mainsheet over the cockpit and generally inside the rail.
+The aft crew trims the main from the last part of the boom with light vang tension to twist the head open and play the mainsheet over the cockpit and generally inside the rail.
 The load on the mainsheet increases a lot when trimmed in over the cockpit while planing and eased when overpowered.
 This technique allows the helmsman to sail the boat closer to the edge of max power while planing without heeling the boat too much in the puffs.
 We have found most of the top teams sailing this way effectively in the planing conditions.
-The aft main trimmer should trim main off the last part of the boom and then pull a lot of slack out of the uncleated mainsheet swivel.
+When the aft main trimmer trims main off the last part of the boom they should take a lot of slack out of the uncleated mainsheet swivel.
 The mainsheet can then be looped over the helmsman’s head (around back) so the helmsman can gybe without tripping over the mainsheet.

 For more information or to order J/70 Class sails:

-- Contact Jud Smith, Greg Marie Doyle Sailmakers, Inc. (Salem, MA)
+- Contact Jud Smith, Duncan Swain Doyle Sailmakers, Inc. (Salem, MA)